hybrid team engagement

 • A decline in collaboration and creativity.
 The lack of a visual element such as a whiteboard makes it hard for team members to brainstorm and ideate.

-In this article we’ll talk about how using visuals in your virtual meetings can help you to overcome these challenges and bring your remote employees together as a cohesive team.
+In this article, we’ll talk about how using visuals in your virtual meetings can help you to overcome these challenges and spur hybrid team engagement from any location.

 Why are visuals effective for aligning hybrid teams?